 During hard economic times, banks and other lending institutions tighten their lending requirements to minimize risk.
-Even if you do get credit, your score can make a big difference in the interest rate you may get, as this loan savings calculator shows.
+Even if you do get credit, your score can make a big difference in the interest rate you may get.

 Therefore, it is very important that you keep an eye on your credit history and scores and work to improve them any way you can.
 The formula that FICO (Fair, Isaac, and Co.) uses is proprietary and secret, so there are no "silver bullets" for gaming the equation to raise your score.
 You should keep an eye on:

 Following the tips below should give you an edge in getting, and keeping, good credit.

 This information constitutes 35% of your credit score, so maintaining it is very important.
 Make sure you pay your bills on time, as late or missing payments, along with collections, can seriously impact your score.
 Thus the longer you pay your bills on time, the better your score.